While the methods of data collection may have changed, the importance of undergraduate research has never been greater.

 One recipient, Jennica Wlodarcyzk, is working alongside Canada Research Chair Dr. Heather Price to determine how children remember the various phases of the COVID-19 pandemic.
 Each summer, Price and her research students usually include some students from TRU’s EUReKA!
 Science Camps in their studies, but since those camps were cancelled due to the pandemic, they have adjusted their plans.

-The international research team, based in Kamloops, the UK and New Zealand, is conducting Zoom interviews with children to pinpoint the “aha!” moment when they recall the first time they realized the pandemic’s impact the pandemic on them.
+The international research team, based in Kamloops, the UK and New Zealand, is conducting Zoom interviews with children to pinpoint the “aha!” moment when they recall the first time they recognized the pandemic’s impact on them.